 Welcome to Year 5-6!

+A warm welcome to Year 5/6!
 In Year 5/6, we strive to inspire a genuine love of learning that goes beyond the classroom and touches every child’s life.
 We want our pupils to be excited about school, fully engaged in their learning, and confident in sharing their ideas with kindness, respect, and cooperation.

 We believe education should be inspiring, challenging, and supportive, preparing children to face life’s challenges with resilience, curiosity, and empathy.
 Through high expectations, meaningful challenges, memorable experiences, and reflective learning, we help children develop a strong sense of self and a deep respect for their communities.